-5.1 Who is responsible for disclosure and transparency?
+5.1 Who is responsible for disclosure and transparency and what is the role of audits and auditors in these matters?

 The Management Board is responsible for ensuring compliance with disclosure and transparency requirements.
 While the Management Board may resolve to allocate the specific responsibility to one or more of its members, at the same time the board needs to put in place appropriate processes within the company and the group to secure that sufficient information flows from lower management levels to the board level - at the right time.